billahdotdev/BillahDotDev/README.md

 There are times when you need someone to listen or give some advice.
 Book a slot to chat - anything from personal to career, Web Development, Graphic design, Digital Marketing, T-Shirt Business, and Mental Health.

 The slots for May and June are fully booked.
 Availability for July will be announced in June on my Twitter account.
-You can just fill out the ![Google Form] for the programming T-shirt business to get a quick response.
+You can fill out the Google
+Form for the programming T-shirt business to get a quick response.

 ```
 </details>